henascen/processing_lidar_open3d/README.md

 ## Installing

-* The environment had been proven on Windows 10 *
+The environment has been proven on Windows 10
 - pip install -r **requirements.txt**

 ## Example